An optimal lower bound for the low density Fermi gas in three dimensions: Conjugation under the transformation

-Proceeding as in the proof of Proposition \ref{pro: Q4}, we can prove some propagation bounds for the operator corresponding to $\mathbb{Q}_4$, in which we do not discard the interaction between particles having equal spin.
-This operator is defined in \eqref{eq: def Q4sigmasigma'} and will be used in the proof of the upper bound in Section \ref{sec: up bd}.
-Similarly as in the proof of Proposition \ref{pro: Q4}, we can prove the next proposition. \begin{proposition} Let $\lambda\in [0,1]$.
+Proceeding as in the proof of Proposition \ref{pro: Q4}, we derive propagation bounds for the operator $\mathbb{Q}_4^{\sigma,\sigma^\prime}$, defined in Proposition \ref{pro: fermionic transf}.
+These bounds will be used in the proof of the upper bound in Section \ref{sec: up bd}. \begin{proposition} Let $\lambda\in [0,1]$.
 Let $\psi$ be an approximate ground state as in Definition \ref{def: approx gs}.
-Under the same assumptions of Theorem \ref{thm: optimal lw bd}, it holds
+Under the assumptions of Theorem \ref{thm: optimal lw bd}, it holds that

 with $\mathbb{T}_2$ as in \eqref{eq: def T2} and